hiveot/hub/runtime/README-runtime.md

 The runtime is in alpha.
 It is functional but breaking changes should be expected.

 Todo:
-* FIXME auto-reconnect; this currently doesn't work well (superfluous write header) (happens when restarting the runtime without restarting the services/bindings)
-* authorization of actions, events and subscriptions
+* authorization of subscriptions in the HTTPS/SSE transport
-* digitwin directory
+* digitwin directory:
    * add forms for supported protocols
    * support dynamic TD's that only:
       * include writable properties only if the client is allowed to write them